AhmedFathiShaban/AhmedFathiShaban.github.io/index.md

-# Seattle : Do Business & Have Fun !

 Seattle is one of the tourist attractions in Washigton.
 In Seattle, you could visit the [Space Needle](https://www.spaceneedle.com/), the [Art Museum](https://www.seattleartmuseum.org/), the [Aquarium](https://www.seattleaquarium.org/), and many more !

 Being such an attraction, it is only natural it would attract the attention of three types of people